aninchat/mkdocs-theasciiconstruct/docs/blog/posts/srlinux-2-asymmetric-irb.md

 - The corresponding IRB subinterface is bound to the MAC VRF using the `interface` configuration option.
 - The VXLAN tunnel subinterface is bound to the MAC VRF using the `vxlan-interface` configuration option.
 - BGP EVPN learning is enabled for the MAC VRF using the `protocols bgp-evpn` hierarchy and the MAC VRF is bound to an EVI (EVPN virtual instance).
 - The `ecmp` configuration option determines how many VTEPs can be considered for load-balancing by the local VTEP (more on this in the validation section).
+This is for overlay ECMP (for multihomed hosts).
 - Route distinguishers and route targets are configured for the MAC VRF using the `protocols bgp-vpn` hierarchy.

 === "leaf1"